sinai-dev/OSLDocs/API/SL_ItemExtension.md

 All SL_ItemExtension classes have this field.

 `Savable` (boolean)
 * Does this ItemExtension save its values to the player's save file?
-This depends on the type of ItemExtension you are using.
+This depends on the type of ItemExtension you are using, it may not be applicable to all types.

 # Sub-classes